Up to 50% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

-Wellsley was the easiest to get comfortable on consistently.
-Once we dialed in the recline position, lower-back support felt more predictable than the fixed-seat sofas.
-It also held up well for heavier sitters, but it’s not something you casually drag around—plan placement and power access first.
+Wellsley was the easiest sofa to dial in.
+Once the recline angle was set, the lower-back support felt more predictable than it did on the fixed-seat sofas.
+It also felt stable for heavier sitters, though it is not a sofa to move casually; placement and power access need to be planned first.

 What we liked

-• Power recline makes it easy to repeat a comfortable position
+• Power recline makes a comfortable position easy to repeat.

-• The most structured support feel in this group
+• It has the most structured support feel in this group.

 Who it is best for